Best Diet for African Dwarf Frog

 African Dwarf Frog Nutritional Profile

 Every African Dwarf Frog has nutritional demands driven by its Small (1-2 in) build, peaceful energy, and expected 5-10 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 African Dwarf Frog's compact build means calorie needs are lower in absolute terms but higher per pound of body weight than larger amphibians.
 Choose nutrient-dense formulas designed for small amphibians.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for African Dwarf Frog to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for African Dwarf Frog to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for African Dwarf Frog